jonbro/tdm-manual/README.md

 If you have a mac on some versions of ventura, you may need to use the terminal to copy the file (`cp -X tdm-v0.pre.7.uf2 /Volumes/RPI-RP2/`).
 See this [thread for notes on this bug](https://github.com/raspberrypi/pico-sdk/issues/1081).

+## Factory Reset

+Factory reset is currently a little shonky, but it works.
+- shutdown (hold exit & ON keys)
+- attach to USB power
+- hold length (lower left) & rec (lower right), then press power
+- audcalc will boot up in test mode
+- The screen will be displaying garbage at this point, this is normal.
+- you will see a red, blue and green key.
+Press the red key to clear the flash memory and reset back to defaults.
+- after less than a minute you will see clear ok twice through the screen garbage.
+At this point disconnect power, and power on as normal.

+If the factory reset fails, you may get crashes during operation.
+Redoing the factory reset should clear the memory correctly and fix this issue.

 ## Known Issues
 - Midi input / live play has a tendency to get stuck notes
 - When at low battery, the key colors droop, and its possible that saving will not work